nguyenlaura/NLP-Amazon-Beauty-Reviews/README.md

 Recall is the true perfect counts over the number of true perfects plus false perfects.

-In a situation of review text data, precision is prefered over recall because often, recall is used in cases where one would

 #### Logistic Regressoion
 <img src="src/log_regression.png"